CHILD CARE CENTER

 1. Lunch bag or box.
 We have refrigeration and a microwave – microwave lunches are to be heated in 3 minutes or less, due to the number of children in attendance

-2. A fitted mat sheet – you may bring your own crib sheet or purchase a matt sheet from Agape’ for $10.
-Sheets and blankets are sent home if soiled and weekly for wash.
-Sheets must be returned with the child’s next school day or they are unable to stay for nap.
+2. A fitted mat sheet and blanket – Sheets and blankets are sent home if soiled and weekly for wash.
+Sheets must be returned with the child for the next school day.

 Agapé offers Summer Day Camp for children ages 2 ½ through 3rd grade.
 The Camp hours are 9-4 p.m. with extended hours available from 6:30-9 and 4-6 pm as needed for both Pre School (ages 2 ½-4) and School Age (K-3rd Grade).